SanuSingh-git/fundraiser-blockchain/README.md

 # Decentralized Fundraiser DApp

 A blockchain-based fundraising application built with **Solidity** and a **HTML/CSS/JavaScript** frontend.
-The DApp allows users to donate ETH to a campaign, tracks contributions on-chain, and supports refunds or withdrawals depending on the campaign outcome.
+The dApp allows users to donate ETH to a campaign, tracks contributions on-chain, and supports refunds or withdrawals depending on the campaign outcome.

 ## Features